MariadlRosa-1224/isles-of-vielora/races/graveborns/ghost.md

 - **Description:**
   id:: 68465920-0da2-4d5c-923e-0b0d2addfc29

+  They are a glowing echo of who they truly felt they were in life.
+Their shapes a a wispy, moving cloud of light, not quite solid, and within this ethereal form, all sorts of beautiful colors swirl and pulse,

   **weaknesses:**
 - **Mana dependant** If all the charges of a ghost are drained, it will fade.